 MRI.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill to swallow.

 Computed tomography (CT or CAT) scan.
-A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
-A computer combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+A CT scan creates pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a contrast medium is given before the scan to provide better detail on the image.
-This dye can be injected into a patient’s vein or given as a pill to swallow.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
 For a brain stem glioma, this test generally does not provide enough information to make a definite diagnosis, and an MRI is still needed.